Immigration to Canada: Citizenship

 The word 'Canadian' as a term of nationality or citizenship was first used under the Immigration Act, 1910, to designate those British subjects who were domiciled in Canada, whereas all other British subjects required permission to land.
 A separate status of "Canadian national" was created under the Canadian Nationals Act, 1921, which would broaden the definition of 'Canadian' to include such citizen's wife and children (fathered by the citizen) who had not yet landed in Canada.
 After the passage of the Statute of Westminster in 1931, the monarchy ceased to be an exclusively British institution.
 Thus, Canadians—as well as all others living among what is known today as the Commonwealth realms—were regarded as subjects of the Crown.
 However, in legal documents, the term 'British subject' continued to be used, hence 'Canadians' were still, officially, British subjects born or regularly domiciled in Canada.

-In 1946, Canada would be the first nation in the then-British Commonwealth to establish its own nationality law, with the enactment of the Canadian Citizenship Act, 1946, taking effect on 1 January 1947.
+In 1946 Canada was the first nation in the then-British Commonwealth to establish its own nationality law, with the enactment of the Canadian Citizenship Act, 1946, taking effect on 1 January 1947.
 In order to be deemed a Canadian citizen, one generally had to be a British subject on the date that the Act took effect, or had been admitted to Canada as landed immigrants before that date.
 First Nations people were later included by amendment in 1956.
 The phrase 'British subject' referred generally to anyone from the United Kingdom, its colonies at the time, or a Commonwealth country.
 Acquisition and loss of British-subject status before 1947 was determined by British law.

 Many of the provisions to acquire or lose Canadian citizenship that existed under the 1946 legislation were repealed, whereby Canadian citizens generally would no longer be subject to involuntary loss of citizenship, barring revocation on the grounds of immigration fraud.
 On 15 February 1977, Canada removed restrictions on dual citizenship.